elimatao/my-cs-website/content/bio/index.en.md

 title: About me
 slug: about_me
 date: 2020-08-01
-lastmod:
+lastmod: 2022-07-29
 description:
 draft: False
 ---
-{{% img_resp src="elia.jpeg" alt="Elia" %}}
+{{% img_resp src="elia_2022.JPG" alt="Elia" %}}

-Currently, I'm a student of the German School in Las Palmas and the Conservatorio Profesional de Música Arenas-Albéniz, where I study the piano and harmonic analysis with Volodymyr Kotenko.
+I was born 2004 in Las Palmas and grew up in a franco-german family.
+At the age of three, I entered the kindergarten of the German School and stayed there for the remaining levels.

+Generally, I prefered the scientific subjects such as the project-oriented "STEM", physics and math.
+I won prizes in different math competitions.
+In May 2022, I graduated from school with a 1.0 (A-level).

-I was born 2004 in Las Palmas de Gran Canaria.
-From the beginning, my parents spoke to me in German and French.
-At the age of three, I entered the kindergarten of the German School and, one year later, the Arenas-Albéniz conservatory, where I had piano lessons with Purificación Padilla for ten years.
-I really enjoy playing the piano.
-Especially romantic composers like Chopin or Mendelssohn, but also Bach, Beethoven and more modern ones.
-I've won prizes in various music competitions (also with my little sister Camille, who plays the chello), even managing to become a national price holder of Jugend Musiziert.
+Starting from 2008 I received piano lessons in the Arenas-Albéniz conservatory.
+My first teacher was Purificación Padilla.
+Ten years later, I switched to Volodymyr Kotenko.
+I enjoy playing the piano, specially romantic composers like Chopin or Mendelssohn, but also Bach, Beethoven and some composers of the 20th century.
+I won multiple prizes in different music competitions (also with my little sister Camille, who plays the chello), even managing to become a federal price holder of "Jugend Musiziert".
+I concluded my piano education in June 2022 with a recital.
+The recordings of the pieces played there can be listened to [here]({{< ref "/music" >}}).

-My school has an enjoyable ambience, an open architecture and is equiped modernly, but sometimes lessons could go forward faster.
-I generally prefer the STEM subjects like MINT, which is a mix of everything focussed on letting us plan and develop our own projects, physics and maths (I won many prizes in mathematics competitions).
+2020 I discovered informatics through the recommendable online-course [CS50x](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
+As final project I built this website.
+It eventually became more than that and is being enhanced and updated from time to time.
+In the 20/21 course I participated in the federal informatics competition and managed to reach the final round, where I was cut into pieces.

+I find informatics to be fascinating because of its countless possibilities of being applied.
+Aditionally, the activity of building software is quite fulfilling.
+All this led me to start studying this subject in fall 2022.

-In my free time (after finishing my homework and hours playing the piano) I go swimming, which isn't very interesting but at least good for the body.
-I also spend some time reading, mainly fantasy books written by authors like Colfer, Funke, Tolkien and Zafón, but also classic ones from Dumas or London.
-In addition to that I like to be with my dog Baloo or the cats Max and Moritz.
+Apart from all this I spend my free time doing sports, playing with my dog Balloo and my Cats Max and Moritz or reading.
+Lastly I've specifically enjoyed reading fantasy novels written by Colfer, Funke, Tolkien and Zafón, but also classics from Dumas and London.

-I recently discovered the computer science, which is fascinating for its multiple ways to be aplied and its growing importance.
-I'm currently exploring a bit its fields, which made me create this website.
+Ocasionally I do some gaming, mostly RPGs (Assassin’s Creed, Cyberpunk 2077, The Witcher, Hitman, Watch Dogs, etc.) and multiplayer shooters (PUBG, Valorant).

 {{% /img_resp %}}